Kaystaken/weather-dashboard/README.md

 ### Why?

-I built this project because I wanted to make it easy for people to check the weather for multiple places and days easily.
+I built this project because I wanted to make it easy for people to check the weather for multiple places and days.

 ### Problem Solved

-You can view the weather for the next 5 days and easily search any city.
-Recent searches are saved so you can view them quickly for return trips without having to type in teh same city again.
+You can view the weather for the next 5 days for any city.
+Recent searches are saved so you can view them quickly for return trips without having to type in the same city again.

 ### Learnings